 Engineering: The Engineering Department designs or reviews all projects requiring engineering services.
-The Department is staffed by the Town Engineer, two Assistant Town Engineers, an Engineer-In-Training, a secretary, an Engineer Inspector, two Engineering Aides, and a Survey Crew Chief.
+The Department is headed by the Director of Public Works and staffed by the Town Engineer, an Assistant Town Engineer, an Engineer-In-Training, a secretary, an Engineer Inspector, two Engineering Aides, and a Survey Crew Chief.